 How can I limit my exposure to chemicals at home?

 When you use cleaning products, try to ventilate the room during and after cleaning by opening the windows to get some fresh air.
-If you are cleaning your oven, make sure the room is well ventilated and read instructions carefully.
+If you are cleaning your oven, make sure the room is well-ventilated and read the instructions carefully.
 Many oven cleaners produce a lot of fumes from strong chemicals.

 It is unlikely that painting with modern paint or being around paint fumes will harm your developing baby.
 This is because the risk from most modern household paints is very low.
 However, the risk may be slightly greater from solvent-based paints and older paintwork.
 These could contain traces of lead.
 You could avoid using solvent-based paints and stripping old paintwork while you are pregnant.

 But if you do want to paint while you’re pregnant, here are some tips for reducing any potential risks: